shasha-nabila/Professor-Rating-Service/readme.md

 average                            # View average rating for a professor in a module rate                               # Submit a professor rating exit                               # Exit the client

+## 🧪 Usage

+This is a command-line application.
+You must run client.py from the command line or terminal.